Weather

 What to Do

 Get outside for some crisp, fresh air while spending a few days in the uncrowded capital.
-You can visit Vigeland Sculpture Park and spend a half-day exploring Oslo's Akerselva River Walk—a scenic 5-mile waterway with forests, wildlife, museums, and local history.
+You can visit Vigeland Sculpture Park and spend a half-day exploring Oslo's Akerselva River Walk—a scenic 5-mile (8 km) waterway with forests, wildlife, museums, and local history.
 You can also take a 30-minute tram from the city to a beautiful car-free island just outside Oslo's harbor and take photos as you walk around one of the lakes.
-(For tips, check out our Ultimate Guide to Photography in Norway.)
-In fact, all the urban areas in Norway are located close to nature, and autumn is also a time for culture in the form of art exhibitions, local harvests, literature festivals, and small concerts.
+(Check out our Ultimate Guide to Photography in Norway for tips.)
+In fact, all the urban areas in Norway are located close to nature, and fall is also a time for culture in the form of art exhibitions, local harvests, literature festivals, and small concerts.

-Mountain areas are especially beautiful this time of year, and many Norwegians take advantage of it by hiking—here's a guide to the Best Day Hikes in Norway.
-And due to low-season prices, this is a good month to consider Luxury Travel Options in Norway.
+Mountain areas are especially beautiful this time of year, and many Norwegians take advantage of it by hiking—here's a guide to Norway's Best Day Hikes.
+Due to low-season prices, this is a good month to consider luxury travel options in Norway.

 Events in November

-Rakfisk Festival.
-During the first weekend of November, the town of Fagernes hosts this festival in honor of the fishy delicacy called rakfisk (semi-fermented trout), and it has grown to become one of the largest food events in Norway drawing more than 25,000 people every year.
+Norsk Rakfiskfestival, Fagernes.
+During the first weekend of November, Fagernes hosts this festival in honor of the fishy delicacy, rakfisk (semi-fermented trout).
+It has grown to become one of the largest food events in Norway, drawing more than 25,000 people every year.
 Producers of rakfisk and other local products and handicrafts turn the streets into one big marketplace with more than 100 small stands where you can sample and buy their products.
-There's also concerts and dancing.
+There are also concerts and dancing.

-Oslo to Bergen Scenic Road Trip.
+Oslo to Bergen Scenic Road Trip - 6 Days.
 Begin your trip in modern Oslo before driving westward to Eidfjord, home to the stunning Hardangerfjord and the Hardangervidda National Park.
 End your trip in charming Bergen, the colorful and historic Hanseatic city known as the gateway to the fjords.

-Western Norway Fjord Road Trip.
-Get ready to hit the open road on this self-drive adventure down Norway's stunning west coast.
+Western Norway Fjord Road Trip - 8 Days.
+Get ready to hit the open road on this self-drive adventure down Norway's west coast.
 Starting in Bergen, you'll hike, bike, and take one of the world's steepest train rides through the country's villages, mountains, and fjords.
-Top off your well-rounded trip in charming Ålesund, a fairytale city renowned for its Art Nouveau architecture.
+Top off your well-rounded trip in charming Ålesund, a fairy tale city renowned for its Art Nouveau architecture.

 More Helpful Information